Skip to main content

 Students are advised not to make commitments during this period.

-The deferred examination date(s) will be January 4 to 5, 2024.
+The deferred examination date(s) will be Wednesday, April 30 and Thursday, May 1.

 Students registered with Student Accessibility Services (SAS) must register through the Student Accessibility Services Portal to use full accommodations.